Editor’s Note: This post has been updated with new links and content to better serve our readers.

 Here are two freebies you will want to take advantage of:

 - Under Campaign Manager Settings, if you select the checkbox under Network Updates, you can send updates to your connections and company followers and not have it count against your clicks.

 - Every now and again, LinkedIn sends out a free ad credit offer.

 Moving Forward from LinkedIn Ads Challenges

-Even though it is a B2B platform, it has a smaller audience than Google and Facebook — and is primarily still used for recruiting.
-The competition seems close with other platforms continuing to upgrade their features as well, so LinkedIn will probably have to keep up on their feature upgrades and expanding their audience to continue to stay in the game.
+Even though it is a B2B platform, it has a smaller audience than Google and Facebook — and is still mostly used for recruiting.
+The competition is close as other platforms continue to upgrade their features, so LinkedIn will probably have to keep up on their feature upgrades and expanding their audience to continue to stay in the game.

 Also, with LinkedIn publishing being so popular, it has become a hybrid between a social network and a publishing platform.
 Depending on your goals with LinkedIn, this could or could not work in your favor.